codeyatri-projects/project-requests/contribution-Guidelines.md

 - The line "Contributed to Codeyatri" clearly mentioned in the README
 - Organized code and files (no zip files or link-only submissions)

-## 🧾 2.
+### 🧾 2.
 License (Required)

-✅ All projects must include an open-source license — we recommend the MIT License
+> ✅ All projects must include a license.
+Use the official **Codeyatri MIT License** template.

-**Why?**
-- It allows others to use, modify, and learn from your code
-- Ensures you retain credit and legal protection

-**How?**
+**License File Required:**
-- Add a LICENSE file in your project root using the MIT template.
+- Include a `LICENSE` file in your project root.
+- Download the template here: [LICENSE]()

+**Summary:**
+- Codeyatri holds rights as the organizational maintainer.
+- Contributors retain authorship but must acknowledge Codeyatri in all reuse.
+- Ensures legal protection for contributors and users.

+---

 ## 🧠 3.
 Code Quality & Review
 Projects are manually reviewed before approval.
 Submissions will be rejected if they: